NXT TV preview: NXT Fight Pit, three Dusty Rhodes Tag Team Classic matches - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches are advertised for Wednesday’s edition of the NXT television show.
+The following matches are advertised for tonight’s edition of the NXT television show.

 -Tommaso Ciampa vs. Timothy Thatcher in an NXT Fight Pit match.